botond-veress/web-standards/api/README.md

 #### PATCH

-- Partially updates a resource
+- Partially updates a resource.
-- Updated attributes of the resource should be provided only
+- Updated attributes of the resource should be provided only.

 To update the content of the post with id 31:
 ```HTTP